squidfunk/mkdocs-material/docs/getting-started.md

 theme_dir: 'mkdocs-material/material'
 ```

-MkDocs includes a development server, so you can view your changes as you go.
+MkDocs includes a development server, so you can review your changes as you go.
 The development server can be started with the following command:

 ``` sh